cancervariants/fusion-representation/docs/source/terminology.rst

 :opt:`A gene fusion is the joining of two or more genes resulting in a` :ref:`chimeric transcript<chimeric-fusions>` :opt:`and/or an interaction between a rearranged regulatory element of one gene with the expressed product of a partner gene (a` :ref:`regulatory fusion<regulatory-fusions>`\ :opt:`).`

-Genetic variations involving :ref:`rearrangements` within the same gene (e.g. internal tandem duplications), and transcript alterations due to splice site variants, have similar structural properties (i.e. novel adjoining :ref:`transcript segments<transcript-segment-component>`) but are not considered gene fusions as they do not involve multiple genes.
+Genetic variations involving :ref:`rearrangements` within the same gene (e.g. internal tandem duplications), and transcript alterations due to splice site variants, have similar structural properties (i.e. novel adjoining :ref:`transcript segments<transcript-segment-element>`) but are not considered gene fusions as they do not involve multiple genes.

 Importantly, gene fusions are also distinct from :ref:`rearrangements`, though these concepts are often conflated due to the role of genomic rearrangements in creating gene fusions.